 Meiting Garments logo mark

-Pricing/MOQ · 8 min read
+Pricing & Flexible MOQ · 8 min read

 Private Label Packaging MOQ Explained for Brands

-Quick answer: private label packaging MOQ is often separate from garment MOQ because neck labels, woven labels, care labels, hangtags, stickers, polybags, barcode labels, and carton marks may come from different material suppliers.
+private label packaging MOQ is often separate from garment MOQ because neck labels, woven labels, care labels, hangtags, stickers, polybags, barcode labels, and carton marks may come from different suppliers.
 A 150 pcs garment run can still require a simpler packaging route if each branding item has its own setup minimum.

 01